-Year Cost Est i (\$ milli Potential Source an (\$ mi d Amount Key locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact 51 Daluo (PRC)- Tachilek (Myanmar) Highway Roads and bridges This project involves the improvement of an existing highway that is a part of the GMS NSEC (and of the Asian and ASEAN highways) in Myanmar, linking with the PRC to the north and Thailand to the south.
+Year Cost Est (\$ milli Potential Source and (\$ mil d Amount Key Locations and GMS Economic Corridor Expected/ Planned Measurable No. Project Title Subsector Description of Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact 51 Daluo (PRC)- Tachilek (Myanmar) Highway Roads and bridges This project involves the improvement of an existing highway that is a part of the GMS NSEC (and of the Asian and ASEAN highways) in Myanmar, linking with the PRC to the north and Thailand to the south.
 This highway is also one of the major border trade routes between Myanmar and Thailand via Tachileik.
 The improvement will consist of upgrading the Kyaington- Mongla section (93 km) of this highway to ASEAN Class II standards.
 2018 93.0 93.0 TBD Public Private Partnership (BOT System) Government of Myanmar-46.5 Private Sector-46.5 Ongoing Ministry of Construction is undertaking Minelar- Kengtung road section (3.66 - 6.7 m) and local BOT company is undertaking Kengtung - Tachileik road section (9.14 m).
 It needs to repair geometric design in some place for transport facilitation.
 Eastern Shan State NSEC 87.51 km of upgraded Mongla - Kyaington road 156.8 km of upgraded Kyaington- Tachileik road U Yan Naing Zaw Director, Road Design Section Department of Highway 09-5016599 yannaingzaw.ce@ gmail.com 52 Bridge on the Kyaington- Lyainglin- Taunggyi Road (AH2) Roads and bridges The service life of the Tarkaw (Thanlwin) Bridge (bank- to-bank 900 feet) is about 40 years, and its load capacity is only HS-20.
 A new bridge of four lanes with an HS-25 load capacity has been proposed.
 The type of bridge will be specified after the feasibility study.
 2018 15.8 15.8 TBD Government of Myanmar-15.8 F.S completed in March 2018.
-Budget proposed for 2018-2019 fiscal year.
+Bridge is under construction using FY2018-2019 Myanmar Government budget.
 Eastern & Southern Shan State, Myanmar.
 NSEC A new bridge with capacity of HS-25.
 U Tin Myint Aung, Chief Engineer, Department of Bridge, Ministry of Construction +95 67407082 53 GMS EWEC Corridor Improvement I and II Roads and bridges The bridges and expenditure amounts involved in this project are: Attran Bridge (\$68.25 million), Gyaing (Kawkareik) Bridge (\$122.86 million), Gyaing (Zathapyin) Bridge (\$129.11 million), and Sittaung (Kyaikhto) Bridge (\$180.7 million, proposed for approval in 2020).
-2017 560.9 550.22 JICA 560.9 JICA 550.22 Ongoing.
-Gyaing (Kawkareik): Bidding Documents was commenced 10-5-2018 to 23-5-2018, Mon State Kayin State EWEC Four new 4-lane Bridges U Paing, Chief Engineer, Department of Bridge, Ministry of Construction +95 67 407514 mr.paing.1959@ gmail.com
+2017 560.9 550.22 JICA-560.9 JICA-550.2 Ongoing.
+Gyaing (Kawkareik) contract is under process of selection.
+Issued invitation for prequalification for Gyaing (Zathapyin) Bridge and Attran Bridge Mon State Kayin State EWEC Four new 4-lane Bridges U Paing, Chief Engineer, Department of Bridge, Ministry of Construction +95 67 407514 mr,paing.1959@ gmail.com